Welcome

 • The extent to which the nonbreaching party is deprived of the benefit expected.

-• The extent of performance already rendered.
+• The extent of performance already rendered by the breaching party.

-If the breach is material, the nonbreaching party may suspend performance and sue for total breach.
 If the breach is partial, the contract remains in force.
+The nonbreaching party:

 Substantial Performance Doctrine